Warbo/chriswarbo-net/blog/2014-02-21-partial_application___currying_in_php.md

                     $val);
 ```

-Here we've managed to get rid of most statements, but we've had to write a whole new function for something which seems pretty basic: passing a value into a function.
-This is pretty ugly, but at least if we pull out this function definition we won't have to do it again:
+Here we've managed to get rid of most statements, but we've had to write a whole
+new function (the second argument to `<? array_reduce`{.php}) for something
+which seems pretty basic: passing a value into a function.
+At least if we pull
+out this function definition, we won't have to redefine such a simple thing ever
+again:

 ```php
 <?